Vintage Fender Amp Serial Numbers – How To Find The Year

 Getting the date of your Fender guitar right is crucial to finding out its true value!
 Moreover, it can be quite fun to decipher the serial number to learn other details like the year it was made, even if you have no intention of selling it.

-To help you date your Fender guitar, we have compiled this brief guide with a list of Fender serial numbers.
-This way, you’ll probably decipher valuable info about your Fender.
+To help you date your Fender guitar, we have compiled this comprehensive guide with a list of Fender serial numbers.
+This way, you’ll be able to discover valuable info about your Fender.
 Remember that Fender serial numbers are not necessarily the most accurate way to date your Fender guitar.
-That being said, they are a good starting point.
+That being said, they are a good starting point — especially when combined with other factors you should consider when dating your Fender guitar.

 |← Scroll to see the full image